wilr/wiwot/README.md

 version control, collates them and outputs a report detailing the list of work for the day.
 For the moment it only supports git based repositories as most of our projects are using git.
-Generating a list of all your commits to an svn repo is much easier (svn log the repository server).
+Generating a list of all your commits to an svn repo is much easier (svn log the repository server) whereas with a distributed system, all the log information is spread.
+This aims to simplify the process by running git log on a collection of folders.

 ## Requirements